-Galaxy bias is not just a {``}nuisance{''} parameter in the quest for the world model.
-It also represents an opportunity to constrain models of galaxy evolution as it encodes important information about the physical processes that regulates the evolution of stars and galaxies.
-For all these reasons it is important to model galaxy bias and to link this quantity to the relevant astrophysical processes.
-In a recent review, \cite{baugh13} has classified galaxy evolution models in two categories.
-The first is represented by {\it empirical models} that adopt some theoretically-motivated relation characterised by a set of free parameters to model the galaxy distribution using that of the mass obtained from $N$-body simulations.
-The two most popular schemes are halo occupation distribution (HOD, e.g. \citealt{cs02,zheng05}) and sub-halo abundance matching (SHAM, e.g. \citealt{vo04,conroy06}).
-The second category is represented by {\it physical models} that actually model the physical processes that regulate the evolution of baryons and their link to the host dark matter structures.
+Galaxy bias is not just a nuisance parameter in the quest for the world model.
+This bias also represents an opportunity to constrain models of galaxy evolution as it encodes important information about the physical processes that regulate the evolution of stars and galaxies.
+Therefore, it is important to model galaxy bias by establishing its link to the relevant astrophysical processes that regulate galaxy evolutions.In a recent review, \cite{baugh13} has classified galaxy evolution models into two categories.
+The so-called { empirical models} belong to the first category.
+These authors use theoretically motivated relations to model galaxy distribution from halos extracted from $N$-body simulations.
+The two most popular schemes to populate halos with galaxies are halo occupation distribution (HOD; e.g. \citealt{cs02,zheng05}) and sub-halo abundance matching (SHAM; e.g. \citealt{vo04,conroy06}).
+The second category is represented by { physical models} in which the processes that regulate the evolution of baryons are explicitly considered to link them to the host dark matter structures.
 This approach is at the heart of the semi-analytic models of galaxy formation (e.g. \citealt{wf91,bower06,db07}).
-In most cases these models have been compared to estimates of galaxy bias obtained directly from clustering statistics such as the variance in galaxy counts or their spatial 2-point correlation function.
-Results indicate that current limitations on how well the models can predict these quantities have implications for the ability of constraining dark energy or modified gravity models and the physics of galaxy formation \citep{contreras013}.
+In most cases these models have been used to estimate galaxy bias from clustering statistics such as galaxy counts or 2-point correlation functions.
+The results indicate that the accuracy in both types of models is one of the main limitations in constraining dark energy or modified gravity from current and, even more so, future observational campaigns \citep{contreras013}.